danishi/slack-url-summarize-gemini/README.md

-# slack-url-summarize-gemini
-Summarize URLs in Slack messages using Gemini
+# Summarize URLs in Slack messages using Gemini